Gary Owens: 1960s

 During this period, Owens became more widely known as the voice of the eponymous television cartoon characters in Roger Ramjet and Space Ghost; the excitable narrator/announcer from The Perils of Penelope Pitstop; and perhaps most well-known, as the hand-on-the-ear announcer in the booth on Rowan & Martin's Laugh-In, all the while continuing his show on KMPC.
 He also hosted its daily game show spin-off, Letters to Laugh-In, during its brief run in 1969.

-Capitalizing on Owens' Laugh-In fame, Mel Blanc Audiomedia, an audio production company based in Beverly Hills, California, developed and marketed The Gary Owens Special Report, a 260-episode package of syndicated radio comedy shows.
+Capitalizing on Owens' Laugh-In fame, Mel Blanc Audiomedia, an audio production company based in Beverly Hills, developed and marketed The Gary Owens Special Report, a 260-episode package of syndicated radio comedy shows.

-Gary Owens appeared in the Sesame Street pilots in a sketch called "The Man from Alphabet" as the title character, a bumbling spy in a trench coat who, with the help of a young paperboy called H.B., tried to catch the villainous Digby Dropout and his henchman Dunce using clues from H.B.'s "Alphabet Book".
+Owens appeared in the Sesame Street pilots in a sketch called "The Man from Alphabet" as the title character, a bumbling spy in a trench coat who, with the help of a young paperboy called H.B., tried to catch the villainous Digby Dropout and his henchman Dunce using clues from H.B.'s "Alphabet Book".
 Initially, the Man was also to have had a chief, "Teacher".
 The segments were created by Sesame Street executive producer David Connell and referenced such tongue-in-cheek spy series as Get Smart and The Man from U.N.C.L.E..
 Despite the advance publicity, and Connell's investment in the series, "The Man from Alphabet" proved to be a failure with test audiences.
-The Man from Alphabet's constant bungling and problem solving attempts confused kids and the lessons never came across.
+The Man from Alphabet's constant bungling and problem-solving attempts confused kids and the lessons never came across.
 H.B.'s role as the true problem-solver was not clearly understood, a fact exacerbated by the child actor's stilted delivery and poor diction.
 As assessed by Edward L. Palmer, "The amount of truly effective educational content, relative to our goals, is virtual nil."
-The Man from Alphabet also walked through the window of his door to enter his office, a violent movement which might have proved imitable.
 After reviewing the test results, producer Connell advised that the segments be shelved, referring to them as "Connell's Folly".
 The segments never aired on Sesame Street.

-He was a scriptwriter for Jay Ward Productions, appeared in many series for Walt Disney, and did over 30,000 commercials.
+Owens was a scriptwriter for Jay Ward Productions, appeared in many series for Walt Disney, and did over 30,000 commercials.
 He was also a guest star on The Munsters, I Dream of Jeannie, and McHale's Navy.

 During the late 1960s, when the films of 1930s comedians such as the Marx Brothers, W. C. Fields, and Mae West were finding a new audience, Owens narrated phonograph records containing sound clips from the films.

 Owens appeared as the racing correspondent in Disney's The Love Bug (1968).